actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 The typical ACF plot is served with a shaded blue region (or two horizontal lines that encloses a region) which can be seen as the confidence threshold that indicates evidence that correlation is significantly different from zero.
 If there is points that penetrate out of this blue region, it is a good indication that autocorrelation is present in one's data.
 If lines are contained inside this blue region, it is a evidence that autocorrelation is contained and statistically significant at 0.

 The Breusch Godfrey test follows the null hypothesis of no autocorrelation, and has the test statistic of $nR^2$ that is chi-squared distributed with degree of freedom $k$, where k is the number of lags in the auxiliary regression model.
 The auxiliary regression model regresses residuals on it's $k$ number of lags alongside predictors of the original model.
 This test aims to test whether coefficients of these lagged residuals are jointly equal to 0 or not.
+The idea is that if the lagged variables do explain the residual then autocorrelation is present.
 Since there are $k$ number of lags in the auxiliary regression model, hence the d.o.f is k.

 ## Endogeneity

+Endogeneity happens when there is correlation between the predictor and error term of the regression.

+## Solutions to Autocorrelation and Heteroscedasticity: